o2r-project/erc-spec/docs/spec/index.md

 ### Runtime manipulation

-Bundline a complete runtime gives the possibility to manipulate the contained workflow or exchange data.
+Bundling a complete runtime gives the possibility to manipulate the contained workflow or exchange data.

 The manipulation parameters SHOULD be defined in a concrete runtime extension.